 Training, qualifications & experience

-I am a qualified and experienced practitioner in Person Centred Counselling; I offer both long and short-term counselling to individuals.
+I am a qualified and experienced practitioner in Person Centred Counselling with a BA (Hons) in Counselling and CBT Training (British Psychological Society accredited) I offer both long and short-term counselling to individuals.

 I am a Registered Member of the British Association for Counselling and Psychotherapy and work in accordance with their code of ethics.